lolopezuroz/glacier-deep-inversion/README.md

 ### Drawing (Inference)

 After training, the system computes results for specified entities (from the shapefile and the fieldname ID).
-The inference process uses all models trained in the previous step, enabling computations of averages, standard deviations, and more.
+The inference process can use many models and will always use every one obtained through iteration, enabling computations of averages, standard deviations, and more.
 Output images are saved as `.tif` files, which can be easily visualized in QGIS.

----

-Let me know if you need additional refinements!